Russellislam08/redditmakesart/README.md

 So I decided to pick one of these subreddits to showcase, and the one that I happen to frequent is [r/art](https://www.reddit.com/r/art), hence I decided to pick it as the subreddit that I wanted to showcase.

 Reddit is not as bad as people deem it to be.
 Furthermore, there's A LOT of talented people out there, and all that talent can be easily shrouded by all of the noise on the internet.
-An art-gallery like showcase, such as the aesthetic of RedditMakesArt, hopes to eliminate all of that and just showcase the art for wahat it is, hopefully garnering the recognition that it deserves.
+An art-gallery like showcase, such as the aesthetic of RedditMakesArt, hopes to eliminate all of that and just showcase the art for what it is, hopefully garnering the recognition that it deserves.

 ### Disclaimer
 None of the art pieces on the website is mine.
 All credit goes to Reddit, and each submission has a link to the original submission on Reddit.